-financial closure of projects beyond the twelve- month limit stipulated by the Executive Committee.
-6 UNEP should develop an action plan to address the long outstanding advances relating to the Multilateral Fund for the Implementation of the Montreal Protocol and resolve them.
-0 Receipt of evidence that long outstanding advances have been reviewed and addressed appropriately.
-31 December 2021
+Γ financial closure of projects beyond the twelve- month limit stipulated by the Executive Committee.
+6 UNEP should develop an action plan to address the long outstanding advances relating to the Important О Receipt of evidence that long outstanding advances have been reviewed and addressed 31 December 2021 Multilateral Fund for the Implementation of the appropriately.
+2021 Montreal Protocol and resolve them.